DrPDash/eoo-kg/README.md

 EOO-KG is a governed ontology resource for representing scientific concepts and relationships in Earth observation (EO) knowledge systems.

-EOO-KG is developed within **CADENCE (Cognitive Analysis by Data Enabled Neural Computation and Evaluation)**, a research framework for scientifically grounded and trustworthy AI.
+EOO-KG is developed within **CADENCE (Cognitive Analysis by Data-Enabled Neural Computation and Evaluation)**, a research framework for scientifically grounded and trustworthy AI.

 ## Scope